 If you decide to make a photocopy of the article, you may use any of the photocopiers (located on each floor).
 To view and print a microform, take it to the second floor where Microfilm and Microfiche reader/printers are located.
 If you need assistance with this equipment, ask the reserve clerk or reference librarian.

-If the library does not subscribe to the journal, check Serials Solutions to determine if the journal is included in a full-text database; then check our database list to see if we subscribe to that database.
+If the library does not subscribe to the journal, check Full Text Finder to determine if the journal is included in a full-text database; then check our database list to see if we subscribe to that database.
 Then you may locate the article in that database by using the Advance search function.

 Revised August 28, 2001: John-Bauer Graham